 A New Horizon for Real Estate

 You’ve probably seen headlines about how changes in the real estate market will make home-buying more affordable or transform how we buy and sell homes.
 Let’s be honest: there is a lot of noise and theory right now.
 Three key things to know: advertising of any shared compensation between brokerages is now prohibited on the MLS – this was intended to prevent collusion.
 Second, per the MLS and antitrust lawsuit, every agent must have a signed agreement with buyers and prospective buyers before touring homes.
 Third, the seller or listing agency may compensate the buy-side brokerage, as well as the buyer – three defined ways to allocate compensation.
-The whole idea is more transparency and understanding up front.
+The whole idea is more transparency and up-front understanding.

 The reality: Home valuations and realistic market pricing hinge on the basics of supply and demand—location, recent sales, age, and condition of the property.
 Agent compensation?
 They’re a footnote in the grand scheme of market values and have always been paid by the buyer.